zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 and $\mathbf{u}_2$.
 What is their relationship to $\lambda_1$ and
 $\lambda_2$.

+## Part III.
+Paper/Pencil Exercises

+Submit your solutions to the following questions:
+* Chapter 2: Q9, Q12
+* Chapter 7: Q1, Q2

+**CSCI6390 Only**: In addition do: Chapter 2, Q10; Chapter 7, Q6.

+You can write out the solutions on paper, take an image and attach it so it displays in your notebook.
+For example, you can call "from IPython.display import Image", and then use Image("<IMG_NAME>").

 ## Submission

 Submit your notebook via submitty, named **assign1.ipynb**.
 The notebook